 Tobacco use is the largest preventable cause of death and disease in the United States.
 The Centers for Disease Control and Prevention reports that cigarette smoking kills more than 480,000 Americans each year (about 1 of every 5 deaths) with more than 41,000 of those deaths from exposure to secondhand smoke.
 In addition to cigarette smoking, smokeless tobacco, such as chewing tobacco, also has harmful chemicals that can cause cancer, heart disease, and gum disease.

 E-Cigarettes and vaping have become very popular in recent years, and while they are less harmful than tobacco cigarettes, they are not without risk and potential harm from nicotine and other chemicals.
 In addition, scientists still have a lot to learn about whether e-cigarettes are effective for quitting smoking.
+They are not currently approved by the Food and Drug Administration (FDA) for smoking cessation.

 Tools to Quit